zoness32/everlance-app/README.md

 - I chose not to use a CSS preprocessor in this case, but in hindsight probably should have.
 It certainly would have made the stylesheet files less verbose!

+- While I did my best to take responsiveness into account, I didn't go so far as to evaluate media breakpoints and other similar things.
+The app should display appropriately in the browser when the window is resized but it's possible to scrunch things up so much that things get wonky.
+This is something I would improve if given more time.

 Thank you for reviewing my submission and for your time and consideration!

 - Taylor Eernisse